2014 FIFA World Cup knockout stage: France vs Germany

-The two teams had met in 25 previous matches, including three times in the FIFA World Cup (1958, third place match: France 6–3 West Germany; 1982 semi-finals: France 3–3 (aet) West Germany, West Germany won 5–4 on penalties; 1986, semi-finals: France 0–2 West Germany).
+The two teams had met in 25 previous matches, including three times in the FIFA World Cup (1958, match for third place: France 6–3 West Germany; 1982 semi-finals: France 3–3 (aet) West Germany, West Germany won 5–4 on penalties; 1986, semi-finals: France 0–2 West Germany).

 The only goal came in the 13th minute when Mats Hummels got ahead of his marker Raphaël Varane to head Germany into the lead from ten yards out after a free-kick from Toni Kroos on the left.
 Karim Benzema had a shot in second half injury time from the left which he hit straight at Manuel Neuer.

 Germany advanced to the semi-finals where they would face Brazil.
 They became the first team to reach four straight World Cup semi-finals, breaking the record of three shared by their predecessor West Germany (1966–1974 and 1982–1990) and Brazil (1970–1978 and 1994–2002).
 Germany was also guaranteed their 13th top four finish, the most by any nation.